Routing

 A route handler is a function that receives a standard Request object, and returns a standard Response object (or a Promise of such, meaning the function can be async).

-Using the default file-based router, this function needs to be exported under the name of a HTTP method.
+Using the default file-based router, this function needs to be exported under the name of an HTTP method.
 For example for an HTTP GET:

 export const GET = (req: Request) => {